robson-paproski/AspNetCore.Identity.PostgreSQL/README.md

   }
 }
 "
+4. In your ApplicationUser class inside Models folder, change "using Microsoft.AspNetCore.Identity;" to "using AspNetCore.Identity.PostgreSQL;"

-6. In your startup.cs class remove the line
+5. In your startup.cs class remove the line
    .AddEntityFrameworkStores\<ApplicationDbContext\>()
    below
    services.AddIdentity\<ApplicationUser, IdentityRole\>()"

-7. In your startup class, add the following lines bellow services.AddIdentity\<ApplicationUser, IdentityRole\>()
+6. In your startup class, add the following lines bellow services.AddIdentity\<ApplicationUser, IdentityRole\>()
    .AddUserStore\<UserStore\<ApplicationUser\>\>()
    .AddRoleStore\<RoleStore\<IdentityRole\>\>()

+7. In your startup class, add "using IdentityRole = AspNetCore.Identity.PostgreSQL.IdentityRole;" in the using section.

 8. Last but not least, execute the SQL script found in the solution items against your database in pgAdmin (or via the command line).

+After all done, maybe appears some Conversions Guid to String errors.
+Just put .ToString after User.Id and that's it.
+That occurours

 This repo also contains a test project.
-You just need to modifiy the config.json to connect to your database, and exec the SQL script included.
+You just need to modifiy the appSettings..json to connect to your database, and exec the SQL script included.

+To configure the connection string that will be used, you can put IdentityDbConfig.StringConnectionName= "ConnectionStringName"; in your Startup.cs

 If you have any questions feel free to open an issue